- Sire-Dam -

 He won four of his 11 races in his first two seasons, showing a liking for Ascot in the autumn of 2017 when landing an 18-runner handicap there before there before finishing fourth in the Balmoral Handicap on QIPCO British Champions Day.
 He must be a short price to return this year in the QIPCO-sponsored Queen Elizabeth II Stakes.

-On his latest start, Accidental Agent travelled to France for the Prix de Haras de Fresnay-le-Buffard Jacques le Marois at Deauville but he was well below his best, beating only one of the 11 runners home.
+Accidental Agent travelled to France for the Prix de Haras de Fresnay-le-Buffard Jacques le Marois at Deauville on his next start but he was well below his best, beating only one of the 11 runners home.

 BCS Career statistics